pmean/build-website/text/08/OneThird-08.md

 One-third does indeed mean one-third of the patients rather than one-third of the time.
-This can lead to some complexity when accrual is a lot faster or a lot slower than originally planned, and simple rules such as Pocock and O\'Brien-Fleming may need to be adapted if the interim analysis is consistent with a time interval, but seriously inconsistent with the sample size.
+This can lead to some complexity when accrual is a lot faster or a lot slower than originally planned, and simple rules such as Pocock and O'Brien-Fleming may need to be adapted if the interim analysis is consistent with a time interval, but seriously inconsistent with the sample size.
 If you are chained to a calendar, you might consider using a more complex approach such as an alpha-spending